00:00 - 23:59

 Hintermauergasse 19, 56112 Lahnstein

-After the last resident moves out in 1969, the Town Wall House only narrowly escapes demolition.
-Instead it is acquired by the town of Lahnstein.
-This unusual building undergoes extensive restoration as a branch of the town museum and is refurbished to look as it might have done 100 years ago.
-Today the house is a cultural monument and is open to visitors as part of the historical tour of the town and at special events organised by the local support group.
+After the last resident moved out in 1969, the city wall house barely escaped demolition.
+Instead, it came into the possession of the city of Lahnstein.
+The quirky building was extensively renovated and prepared as an annex of the city museum to resemble how it might have looked 100 years ago.
+Today, the building is considered a cultural monument and can be visited as part of the historical city tour and during events organized by the support group.

-Next to the Town Wall House you can see one of the last remaining water pumps which were once numerous and which helped supply the town with drinking water at the beginning of the 19th century.
-The pump is made of cast iron with wrought iron embellishments.
-The cast iron trough is an early example of work from the Gründerzeit ironworks at the foot of the Ruppertsklamm gorge.
+Next to the city wall house stands one of the last of the numerous water pumps that used to be available, which served the drinking water supply of the city in the early 19th century.
+It is a cast iron pump with wrought iron decorations.
+The cast iron trough is an early testament to the Gründerzeit iron foundry at the foot of Ruppertsklamm.